dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-9/includes/endpoint-metadata.md

 While testing the developer exception page, small quality of life improvements were identified.
 They shipped in Preview 4:

 * Better text wrapping.
-Long cookies, query string values and method names no longer add horizontal browser scroll bars.
+Long cookies, query string values, and method names no longer add horizontal browser scroll bars.
-* Bigger text.
-This page has a long history (10+ years) and web design has changed over time.
-The text felt a little small compared to modern designs.
+* Bigger text which is found in modern designs.
 * More consistent table sizes.

 The following animated image shows the new developer exception page: